Embassy of the United States, Mogadishu: United States' diplomatic mission to Somalia

-The US has not had a diplomatic mission in Somalia since the closure of the embassy in 1991.
-Nonetheless, the US never officially severed diplomatic relations with Somalia.
-The US embassy in Nairobi, Kenya serves as a base for the US diplomatic mission to Somalia, which is currently led by the US Special Representative on Somalia James McAnulty.
+The US never officially severed diplomatic relations with Somalia.
+The US embassy in Nairobi, Kenya served as a base for the US diplomatic mission to Somalia.

 The US worked with various parties throughout Somalia to establish peace and a centralized government.
 On 17 January 2013, the US formally recognized the Federal Government of Somalia, which was established in August 2012.
 In June 2014, the State Department announced that the United States would reopen its diplomatic mission, without specifying a timeline but only that it would be "soon".
 In February 2015, U.S. President Barack Obama nominated Foreign Service veteran Katherine Dhanani to become the new Ambassador of the United States to Somalia, but her nomination was withdrawn the following May.

 US Secretary of State John Kerry visited Mogadishu in May 2015 and announced that the US planned to reopen an embassy in Mogadishu.
 He indicated that, although there was no set timetable for the premises' relaunch, the US government has begun upgrading its diplomatic representation in the country.
 President of Somalia Hassan Sheikh Mohamud and Prime Minister Omar Abdirashid Ali Sharmarke presented to Kerry the real estate deed for land reserved for the new US embassy compound.